-The Energy Division Compliance Monitors will conduct routine site visits at a reasonable frequency (to be specified in later versions of this Compliance Plan) to determine the project's compliance with the mitigation measures.
+The Energy Division Compliance Monitors will conduct routine site visits at a reasonable frequency (generally once per week) to determine the project's compliance with the mitigation measures.
 Site visits will be coordinated with SoCalGas and/or SCE.
 During each site visit, Energy Division Compliance Monitors will document observations within the project work areas through field notes and photographs.
 Monitors will fill out a site inspection form (Attachment B) to document the compliance of specific crews, construction activities, or protection measures.
 This form acts as a standardized checklist to facilitate inspections and record APMs and mitigation measures that were checked during visits.

-Supplemental information provided by SoCalGas and/or SCE, including preconstruction plan submittals, survey result reports, twice-monthly compliance reports, meeting notes, and agency correspondence, will also be used to verify compliance.
-This information will be compiled into a monthly report that E & E will submit to the Energy Division by E & E.
+The Energy Division CM will use these reports and supplemental information provided by SoCalGas and/or SCE, including preconstruction plan submittals, survey result reports, compliance reports, meeting notes, and agency correspondence to verify compliance.
+This information will be compiled into a monthly report that E & E will submit to the Energy Division PM.